YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 +---------------------------------------------------------+----------------------------------------------------------------------+

 .. note::
    The term cascading roll-back describes the situation that occurs when dropping one transaction causes previous transactions to be sequentially dropped, until potentially all transactions are dropped.
-If an application violates this assumption, a JOURNAL -RECOVER may create a database with application-level integrity problems.
+If an application violates this assumption, a :ref:`MUPIP JOURNAL RECOVER <mupip-journal-recover>` may create a database with application-level integrity problems.
 M LOCKs ensure the isolation of a sequence of updates from interaction with any other updates.
-TSTART and TCOMMIT transaction fences implicitly exhibit the required isolation whether fences are used with or without associated LOCKs.
+Transaction fences (TSTART/TCOMMIT in M; :code:`ydb_tp_s()`/:code:`ydb_tp_st()` in C) implicitly exhibit the required isolation whether fences are used with or without associated LOCKs.

 For more information on TSTART/TCOMMIT, refer to the `"Commands" chapter of the Programmer's Guide <../ProgrammersGuide/commands.html>`_ for more information.